choose0or7/auratutorials-site/source/tutorials/aura-mini-hacks-contacts-context-app.md

 ## Specifics:
 1. Create a "Search Component" and a "Context Component".
-2. The Search Component should have an input field and a type-ahead / auto complete feature that shows upto 3 contacts as and when the user is typing in the input field.
+2. The Search Component should have an input field and a type-ahead / auto complete feature that shows up to 3 contacts as and when the user is typing in the input field.
 3. The Context Component should have 3 sub-components, a "Contact Details" component, an Account Details component and a Google Maps component.
 4. Organize all these components one below the other